Jean-Paul Rodrigue (2013), New York:

 Given that transport planning has the potential to influence so

-social integration – it is important that those affected by the
+many elements of society, it is important that those affected by the

 transport problem and its potential resolution should be identified